-Description: To manage the portfolio of detection use cases through their entire life-cycle.
+Purpose: Manage the portfolio of detection use cases through their entire lifecycle.

-Purpose: New detection approaches are developed, tested and improved, and eventually onboarded into a detection use case in production.
-Instructions for analyst triage, qualification and correlation need to be developed, for example in the form of playbooks and Standard Operating Procedures (SOPs).
-Use cases that do not perform well, i.e. that have an unfavorable benefit/effort ratio, need to be improved, redefined or abandoned.
+Description: New detection approaches are developed, tested, and improved, and eventually onboarded into a detection use case in production.
+Instructions for analyst triage, qualification, and correlation need to be developed, for example in the form of playbooks and Standard Operating Procedures (SOPs).
+Use cases that do not perform well, i.e., that have an unfavorable benefit/effort ratio, need to be improved, redefined, or abandoned.
 The portfolio of detection use cases should be expanded in a risk-oriented way and in coordination with preventive controls.

-Outcome: Portfolio of effective detection use cases that are relevant to the constituency.
+Outcome: A portfolio of effective detection use cases that are relevant to the constituency is developed.